BIG CITY, little things

 But if we do not have the big and powerful, what do we have?

 I ask that you allow me to open your eyes to the things that you might once have ignored.
 I once ignored them too, but now everyday, I turn to the little things.
-The things I find so much hidden appreciation, power and control in.
-The things you will come to read of in this blog.

 Today I introduce myself as the girl who comes from London, plays football but also is obsessed with the little things.
 While I will never loose my identity and the luck I have had through life - to live in a city and play the game I love - I hope that through my acknowledgement of the little things, I can communicate to those of you who haven't been served the greatest hand of cards in life, that the little things are just as powerful as the big things.